COVID-19 Vaccination Eligibility

 How will I be contacted to be invited to book an appointment?

 If we have a mobile number for you on our records then you will receive a text from which you can follow a link to book into an appointment.
 Alternatively, if we do not have a mobile number for you on our records then we will call you to invite you to book an appointment.
+You can also ring the practice on 01524 551551 or walk in to one of our clinics (depending on how busy it is).

 I think I should be eligible for the vaccination but I have not been invited yet